btrettel/blastersim/to-do.md

         - Input checks:
             - Any diameter is too large or too small to not only make sure that it's physically possible, but also that they use the correct units.
 Perhaps allow the latter to be disabled with `suggestions = .false.`.
     - CSV file output in `run`
-        - Add human-readable name for each control volume, to be printed in the CSV file.
-        - Don't print out every time step.
-        - This could help a lot with debugging the springer case.
-I don't know what's going on at the moment.
         - `write_csv_row(sys, row_type)`
             - `row_type`: Can select header or normal row.
             - For constant pressure CV, only write pressure, mass, and energy.
 Do not write other variables as they are meaningless.